- Race Information

 From 1986 though May 2008, he won the training championship at every major Bay Area meeting, recording 37 straight titles at Bay Meadows and 32 consecutive crowns at Golden Gate Fields.
 Title streak was snapped when he finished tied for second at the 2008 GGF spring meeting, a season in which William E. Morey took the crown.

-Has also captured training championships at Arlington Park (2001) in Arlington Heights, Illinois, and Thistledown (2004 Summit Meeting) in North Randall, Ohio.
+Has also captured training championships at Arlington Park (2001) in Arlington Heights, Illinois; Thistledown (2004 Summit Meeting) in North Randall, Ohio; and Portland Meadows (2010-2011 meeting) in Portland, Oregon.

 Finished second in the nation in victories in both 1998 (241 wins) and 1999 (224).